quii/learn-go-with-tests/sync.md

 ## Refactor

-There's not a lot to refactor but given we're going to write more tests around `Counter` try writing a small assertion function `assertCount` so the test reads a bit clearer.
+There's not a lot to refactor but given we're going to write more tests around `Counter` we'll write a small assertion function `assertCount` so the test reads a bit clearer.

 ```go
 t.Run("incrementing the counter 3 times leaves it at 3", func(t *testing.T) {